olivier-carrere/redaction-technique.org/src/content/docs/en/formats/formats-structures-et-non-structures.md

 ---
-title: "Structured and unstructured formats".
+title: "Structured and unstructured formats"
 description: "The information contained in a technical document can be categorized according to its meaning."
 ---